openstack-archive/snap-keystone/README.md

 /var/snap/keystone/common/log.

 ## Managing keystone

-The keystone snap will drop privileges to run daemons and commands under a regular user named snap-keystone.
-Additionally, permissions and ownership of files and directories in /var/snap/keystone/common/ are modified to restrict access from other users.

 The keystone snap has alias support that enables use of the well-known keystone-manage command.
 To enable the alias, run the following prior to